 There are also equity concerns presented by making the changes proposed in this bill.
-If a patient wants to challenge his commitment, or bring a cause of action to change the conditions of their commitment, or any other sort of action related to their commitment, they would be required to present the testimony of doctors or psychiatrists to make any such case.
+If a patient wants to challenge his commitment, bring a cause of action to change the conditions of their commitment, or take any other related action, they would be required to present the testimony of doctors or psychiatrists to make any such case.
 They would not be permitted to proceed based only on the testimony of an APRN.
-The state is seeking that they be permitted to take someone's fundamental rights based on one standard, but require a much higher standard for someone to seek to restore their rights.
+The state would be permitted to take someone's fundamental rights based on one standard, but require a much higher standard for someone to seek to restore their rights.

 APRNs are a vital and integral part of the mental health system.
-They often have the most direct knowledge of a patient and do some crucial work with them.
+They often have the most direct knowledge of a patient and do crucial work with them.
 They have some of the best and most important information and evidence in civil commitment proceedings.
 Nothing under current law prohibits them from being witnesses and sharing that information with either the doctors or the courts.
-But as important as their judgments, insights, and interactions are, they should not be a substitute when it comes to making certifications that could result in the significant loss of a person's liberty
+But as important as their judgments, insights, and interactions are, they should not be a substitute when it comes to making certifications that could result in the significant deprivation of a person's liberty.